As well as being able to import images in many popular medical image formats, Jim currently recognises the following image file formats:

 image from loading.

-text box, near the top of the Image Display frame will show the
+text box (near the top of the Image Display frame) will show the

 source of the loaded image.

-If you do not have images in UNC, Analyze or NIFTI-1 format, you can load
+If you do not have images in UNC, AnalyzeTM or NIFTI format, you can load

 images using the Import facility.